openbsd/xenocara/lib/mesa/docs/ci/bare-metal.rst

   dhcp-option=tag:cheza1,option:root-path,/srv/nfs/cheza1
   dhcp-option=tag:cheza2,option:root-path,/srv/nfs/cheza2

-See `src/freedreno/ci/gitlab-ci.yml` for an example of servo on cheza.
-Note that other servo boards in CI are managed using LAVA.
+See `src/freedreno/ci/gitlab-ci.yml` for an example of Servo on cheza.
+Note that other Servo boards in CI are managed using LAVA.

 Requirements (POE)
 ------------------